ikechiafrics/Meta_Chef/README.md

 - Profile Page
  * User can view their profile information
  * See the items liked/favorited
- * add/remove items in the cart
+ * A quick answer feature, which the user can ask a nutrition question.
 …

 3. Navigation